ipspace/netlab/docs/module/ospf.md

 * The BGP module could set the link role.
 Links with devices from different AS numbers attached to them get a role specified in **defaults.bgp.ebgp_role** parameter.
 The system default value of that parameter is **external**, excluding inter-AS links from the OSPF process.
 * Management interfaces are never added to the OSPF process.
 They are not in the set of device links and, thus, not considered in the OSPF configuration template.

+(ospf-interface)=
+## Interface Parameters

+Most OSPF interface parameters can be specified on the link and are copied into interface data and configured on lab devices; these parameters can only be set on individual interfaces:

+* **ospf.priority** -- OSPF router priority

 (ospf-default)=
 ## Specifying External Default Route